library(tidyverse)5 Diagnosing data visually

 A cumulative frequency plot shows the overall spread of the data as a cumulative line over the entire dataset.
 This is another way to see the spread of the data and is often complementary to a histogram.

-Click to see how to make a cumulative frequency plot if data is not in histogram/frequency format
+Click to see how to make a cumulative frequency plot if data are a numeric vector

 plot(ecdf(x)) #Creating a cumulative frequency plot